nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 26
 00:01:32,708 --> 00:01:38,719
-[SPEAKER_01]: I think we got that ready if you want to jump into that now
+[SPEAKER_01]: I think we got that ready if you want to jump into that now or if you want to

 27
 00:01:38,699 --> 00:01:40,327